YoussefAbdeen4/Banking_System/README.md

 5. **Command Pattern**
    - Applied in the **TransactionManager** to encapsulate all operations (like create account, deposit, withdraw, delete) as commands.
    - This allows flexible execution of actions, decouples requests from the object that performs them, and makes undo/redo possible.
+6. **State Pattern**
+   - Used to manage account states, allowing smooth transitions between Active and Inactive accounts while keeping the behavior clean and organized.